chlordk/ff-install/README.md

-This script will install a lot of TypeScript package so it is recommended to run the script in a Ubuntu server running on a virtual machin (VirtualBox, LXC,VmWare).
+This script will install a lot of TypeScript package so it is recommended to run the script in a Ubuntu server running on a virtual machin (VirtualBox, LXC, VmWare, WSL).
 This will make a cleanup easier.

 In Ubuntu these packages will be installed: